Gender Studies

 The minor aims to:

-• familiarize you with traditions of modern feminist thought and point out issues that are central to feminist theory;
+• familiarize students with traditions of modern feminist thought and point out issues that are central to feminist theory;

-• train you to practice a new, critical way of looking at cultural practices that contest and reconstruct new and old representations and cultural formations;
+• train students to practice a new, critical way of looking at cultural practices that contest and reconstruct new and old representations and cultural formations;

-• provide you with a map of contemporary feminist approaches to issues of gender, sexuality, ethnicity/race and religious practices;
+• provide students with a map of contemporary feminist approaches to issues of gender, sexuality, ethnicity, race and religious practices;

-Knowledge and theoretical skills gained will equip you with valuable tools for future professions in – for example, yet not limited to – education, campaigning and activism, journalism, NGO’s, policy-making, and the creative & cultural sectors.
+Knowledge and theoretical skills gained equip students with valuable tools for future professions in – for example, yet not limited to – education, campaigning and activism, journalism, NGO’s, policy-making, and the creative & cultural sectors.

 Curriculum

 The minor Gender Studies consists of 4 compulsory courses (30 EC).
-The courses include lectures, seminars readings, film and documentary screenings, museum visits, individual and group presentations and assignments include essays and book reviews.
-The courses aim to be interactive and you are encouraged to raise questions, promote debate, offer criticisms and contribute to the course contents.
+The courses include lectures, seminars readings, film and documentary screenings, museum visits, individual and group presentations and assignments include essays.
+The courses aim to be interactive and students are encouraged to raise questions, promote debate, offer criticisms and contribute to the course contents, particularly given that we cater to students from a variety of disciplinary backgrounds.

 Preparation